-The following post was authored by Genevieve Coyle, public services assistant in Manuscripts and Archives.
+The following post was authored by Joshua Cochran, archivist for American diplomacy in Manuscripts and Archives.

 Photograph of L. Paul Bremer III with Jalal Talabani, member of the Iraq governing council on February 13, 2004.
 L. Paul Bremer Papers (MS 2123), Series IV, box 45, folder 5.

 For scholars exploring the history of United States foreign relations during the final decade of the Cold War and the emerging the global war on terrorism of the early twenty-first century, the L. Paul Bremer III Papers (MS 2123) are now open for research at Yale Manuscripts and Archives.
 The material highlights Bremer’s tenure as Presidential Envoy to Iraq, where he also served as Administrator of the Coalition Provisional Authority, from May 2003 until June 2004.
 This collection includes subject files, correspondence with his family, contemporaneous notes, speeches, and his daily schedules while in Iraq.
 Speeches, editorials, interviews, working papers, and notes from his early career with the State Department and in the private sector are also available for researchers.

 Letter from Amb.
 Bremer to his wife Frances discussing the coalition’s progress on conversations with Iraq Governing Council.
 January 30, 2004.
 L. Paul Bremer Papers (MS 2123), Series III, box 13, folder 7.